CONAVIGUA

-Origins
+History

-The origins of the conflict that led to the formation of this movement first began hundreds of years prior, when mayan civilization was colonized by the Spaniards transitioning to a new society.
-This colonization ended in 1821 when Guatemala achieved independence, however with this independence came militaristic dictatorship with an economy fueled by agriculture, which benefitted off of the forced labor of indigenous and poor people.
+The origins of the conflict that led to the formation of this movement first began hundreds of years prior, when Mayan civilization was colonized by the Spaniards transitioning to a new society.
+In 1821 Guatemala achieved independence, however, with this independence came a dictatorship with an economy fueled by agriculture, which benefitted off of the forced labor of indigenous and poor people.
 This changed in 1944 with the democratic election of President Jacobo Arbenz who passed laws and reforms which conflicted with the desires of international corporations.
-As a result of this, the C.I.A. assisted in organizing a coup in 1954 leading to the replacement of president Jacob Arbenz with Castillo Armas.
+This led to the C.I.A. assisting in a coup in 1954 resulting in the replacement of president Jacob Arbenz with Castillo Armas.

 In Castillo's rule he passed laws that inhibited illiterate Guatemalans from being able to vote and regressed previous reforms made by Jacobo Arbenz that benefited the indigenous and poor farmers of the region.
-This action acted as a catalyst leading to a civil conflict between left-winged guerrilla groups and the military which lasted until 1996.
+This action caused a civil conflict between left-winged guerrilla groups and the military which lasted until 1996.
 During this conflict, indigenous men were often tortured or killed while indigenous women faced slavery and sexual assault by the military.
-This could be seen in the military outpost in Sepur Zarco where the women who survived these actions have gotten justice for the crimes committed by military men through the court systems in 2016.
-The civil war that occurred in Guatemala was one of the deadliest conflicts in its region and depicted the lasting impact wars such as this can have on women.
-It was not until 1994 that the UN stepped into peace talks incorporating a coalition of women groups into said talks which eventually led to peace accords being signed by president Álvaro Arzú in 1966.
-As a result of this conflict that arose in 1960 resulted in "more than 200,000 lives" being lost where "83 percent" of who were of indigenous Mayan descent, leaving 50,000 women as widows and over 500,000 children as orphans.
+This happened at the military outpost in Sepur Zarco where the women who survived these actions have gotten justice for the crimes committed by military men through the court systems in 2016.
+This civil war was one of the deadliest conflicts in its region and the lasting impact wars such as this can have on women remain.
+It was not until 1994 that the UN stepped into peace talks incorporating a coalition of women groups into said talks which eventually led to peace accords being signed by president Álvaro Arzú in 1996.
+This conflict that started in 1960 resulted in "more than 200,000 lives" being lost where "83 percent" of who were of indigenous Mayan descent, leaving 50,000 women as widows and over 500,000 children as orphans.

-It was the resulting widowing of indigenous women during this conflict and the atrocities committed by military men on indigenous women that led to the CONAVIGUA being formed in 1985.
+The widowing of indigenous women during this conflict and the atrocities committed by military men against indigenous women that led to the CONAVIGUA being formed in 1988.